Hurricane Julia (2022): Panama

-In Panama, two people died in Panama near the border with Costa Rica and around 300 people required evacuation.
+Two people died in Panama near the border with Costa Rica and around 300 people required evacuation.
 The Ministry of Education of Panama suspended classes on October 10.
 A total of two landslides were reported.
 Due to heavy rains, nearly 868 people were affected.
 The Tierras Altas District saw significant damage, particularly to road infrastructure.
 Approximately 70 percent of roads in the district were damaged or blocked by debris, rendering some communities inaccessible.
 Roughly 240 hectare of crops valued at $6–7 million, half of which were potatoes, were lost.

+Elsewhere

+On October 5, the precursor tropical wave brought heavy thunderstorms to several southern Windward Islands.
+More than 51 mm of rain fell in Trinidad and Tobago in less than a half-hour, causing significant flash flooding.
+Significant flooding was also reported in extreme southern Mexico as the system's remnants dissipated.